flynnbr11/QMLA/docs/overview.rst

     each of which corresponds to a unique exploration strategy.

 Run
-    Many instances which pertain to the same problem. i.e. :term:`QMLA` is run independently for a number of instances, allowing for analysis of the algorithm itself, e.g. that :term:`QMLA` finds a particular model in 50% of 100 instances.
+    many instances which pertain to the same problem.
+    :term:`QMLA` is run independently for a number of instances, allowing for analysis of the algorithm's performance overall, e.g. that :term:`QMLA` finds a particular model in 50% of 100 instances.

 Outputs